 Remington Pump Rifle And The Journey To The 760

-Remington pump rifle and the new concept for the 1900’s.
-By the years of 1912 to 1914, the Remington Firearms Company would introduce the model 14 rifle.
+The Remington pump rifle would be the new concept for the beginning of the 1900’s.
+By the years of 1912 to 1914, the Remington Firearms Company would introduce the Remington model 14 rifle.
 In 1935 the model 14 would become the Remington model 141 gamemaster.

 These were the early versions of the high-powered pump rifles that the Remington firearms company would produce.
 These two pump models were the predecessors of the 760 Remington pump rifles that were introduced in 1952.